-- The Ten Year Plan to End Homelessness: We’re proud to serve as a member agency in Arlington’s Ten Year Plan to End Homelessness.
+- Arlington’s Action Plan for Ending Homelessness: We’re proud to serve as a member agency in Arlington’s plan.
 The plan was launched in 2008 with a consortium of more than 100 partners from over 50 public, private and faith-based community organizations.
 As a continuum of care, our goal is find decent, affordable housing for all in Arlington.
-The Ten Year Plan consortium takes a Housing First approach aimed at ending homelessness.
+The plan consortium takes a Housing First approach aimed at ending homelessness.
 Housing First is more than a slogan—it is an innovative direction being forged in the homeless-serving sector.
 It represents a paradigm shift from traditional methods of service delivery to one that emphasizes the need for permanent housing.
 Learn more.

 Stories of New Hope